carltheperson/advanced-js-objects/chapters/chapter-5.md

 #### Function.prototype

 The prototype of the functions you create will be `Function.prototype`.
-It contains useful methods like `apply`, `bind`, and `call` which will be covered later.
+It contains useful methods like `apply`, `bind`, and `call` which will be covered later in [Chapter 6](./chapter-6.md#traditional-function-using-bind-call-or-apply).

 ```js
 function func() {}